Pittsburgh Career Institute Family Educational Rights and Privacy Act Notice

 - To appropriate officials in connection with a health or safety emergency.

 Information the school has designated as “directory information” may be released at the school’s discretion.
 Pittsburgh Career Institute has defined directory information as the student’s name, address(es), telephone number(s), e-mail address, birth date and place, program undertaken, dates of attendance, honors and awards, photographs and credential awarded.
-If a student does not want his or her directory information to be released to third parties without the student’s consent, the student must present such a request in writing to the Director of Education within 45 days of the student’s enrollment or by such later date as the institution may specify.
+If a student does not want his or her directory information to be released to third parties without the student’s consent, the student must present such a request in writing to the Dean of Education within 45 days of the student’s enrollment or by such later date as the institution may specify.
 Under no circumstance may the student use the right to opt out to prevent the institution from disclosing that student’s name, electronic identifier, or institutional e-mail address in a class in which the student is enrolled.

 - To a victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense.
 The disclosure may only include the final results of the disciplinary proceeding with respect to that alleged crime or offense, regardless of the finding.